PUBLISHER: H. Parmelee Library Company, Des Moines, Iowa, 1882-1898; Chicago, 1898-1902

 LUCILE’s ISSUED BY H. Parmelee Library Company:

-A few traces of this company turn up on the internet.
-It does not seem to have itself published books but rather marketed ready-libraries, composed of very cheap reprint editions, in its own very cheap bindings blind-stamped with the company name.
-The copy of Lucile in the S&EH collection carries a John W. Lovell imprint.
+As a vendor of "traveling libraries,", Parmalee did not itself publish books but rather marketed ready-libraries composed of reprint editions in its own bindings blind-stamped with the company name.
+This copy of Lucile in the S&EH collection encloes a John W. Lovell imprint.

 "A private traveling library enterprise has been conducted for several years by the H. Parmelee library company of Des Moines, Ia.
 1000 volumes were divided into 20 sections of 50 volumes each, and each section shipped to a different town and exchanged at the end of three months.
 250 sections have been sent to destinations as far distant as Washington (state) and Florida.
 After Jan.
 1, 1896, an educational element will be introduced by supplying each 50 volume library with 10 or 20 books on some special course of reading.
 The books are leather-bound and shipped in iron bound cabinets, making the cost of the whole library of 1000 volumes about $1000.
 As this amount is divided among the 20 borrowing towns, the cost to each town is $50.
 On receipt of the new section an elaborate report is made out by the librarian and sent to the Library company in Des Moines, stating fully the condition of the outgoing and incoming sections.
 A small additional fee is paid each quarter to cover the cost of rebinding and replacing worn books."